15 Ways to Spring Clean Your Diet

 Swap pasta for zucchini noodles

-It’s time to break out that spiralizer that’s been collecting dust in your cabinet.
-“With the change in season, zucchinis are about to be abundant in gardens, farmers markets, and grocery stores,” says Jennifer Kanikula, RD.
+It’s time to break out that spiralizer in your cabinet.
+“With the change in season, zucchinis are about to be abundant in gardens, farmers markets, and grocery stores,” says Jennifer Kanikula, RD, a traveling registered dietitian.
 “Not only are they cheap, they’re extremely healthy and when eaten in place of pasta, add a plethora of nutrition benefits to your meal.
 Zucchini is very low in calories and high in nutrients and antioxidants, whereas refined grains (white pasta) are low in nutrients, high in carbohydrates, sugar, and subsequently, high in calories.”
 If weight loss is a goal, check out these 13 weight-loss foods to lose weight fast.

 Make water more appealing

 Take a break from soda, sweetened iced teas, lemonade, and other high-calorie beverages for some serious calorie savings.
-“Trade sugary beverages for water (still or sparkling) with a squeeze of citrus,” suggests Barbie Boules, RD, a certified health coach.
+“Trade sugary beverages for water (still or sparkling) with a squeeze of citrus,” suggests Barbie Boules, RDN, LDN, CHWC, a Chicago-based registered dietitian and nutritionist and certified health coach.
 You can also try making fruit ice cubes to jazz things up.
 “Simply puree fresh fruit in a blender and freeze in ice cube trays,” Boules says.
 “This is my number one tip for all of my clients.
-If you’re drinking three calorie-laden beverages a day (soda, smoothies, juice, lattes) and switch to water, it could mean losing a pound a week!”
+If you’re drinking three calorie-laden beverages a day (soda, smoothies, juice, lattes) and switch to water, it could mean losing a pound a week.”

 Skip energy bars in favor of real food

 You might think a protein or energy bar is a healthy way to feed your snack craving, but nutrition experts recommend skipping them in favor of actual food.
-“Most energy and granola bars are made up of heavily processed ingredients and added sugars, which can lead to GI discomfort and even increased appetite shortly after consuming,” says Sydney Greene, RD, a nutritionist with Middleberg Nutrition.
+“Most energy and granola bars are made up of heavily processed ingredients and added sugars, which can lead to GI discomfort and even increased appetite shortly after consuming,” says Sydney Greene, RD, a registered dietitian and nutritionist in New York City.
 “I advise my clients to keep whole produce items such as apples, oranges, or carrots in their fridge for an easy grab-and-go option.
-I like to pair one of these foods with an easy-to-transport protein option, such as a handful of nuts, for a nutritionally complete snack.”
-In addition to healthy eating, there are plenty of other ways spring cleaning can boost your health.
+I like to pair one of these foods with an easy-to-transport protein option, such as a handful of nuts, for a nutritionally complete snack.
+Plus, follow these eight meal planning tips for healthy eating.

 Go meatless for one meal each week

-“You don’t need to avoid all meat, but there is research to support a plant-based diet regarding the prevention and management of many health conditions,” says Alyssa Cohen, RD.
+“You don’t need to avoid all meat, but there is research to support a plant-based diet regarding the prevention and management of many health conditions,” says Alyssa Cohen, RD, a registered dietitian.
 It’s never a bad idea to up your plant-based-protein intake, she says.
 Adding in a plant-based protein instead of a meat protein once a week is a realistic way to start.
 “Remember that eliminating meat isn’t the main goal—increasing your intake of plants is!
 So leaving the protein off of your salad doesn’t work.
-Make sure to replace the meat with a plant-based protein source in order to ensure you are getting all of your required nutrients!”
+Make sure to replace the meat with a plant-based protein source in order to ensure you are getting all of your required nutrients.”
 Try legumes, lentils, nuts, and seeds.

 Try oatmeal instead of cereal for breakfast

-The reasoning for this swap might surprise you: “Probiotics, good bacteria that are important for your digestive health, thrive on fiber,” explains Roshini Raj, MD, a gastroenterologist and Lose It! advisory board member.
+The reasoning for this swap might surprise you: “Probiotics, good bacteria that are important for your digestive health, thrive on fiber,” explains Roshini Rajapaksa, MD, a gastroenterologist at NYU Langone Health in New York City and Lose It! advisory board member.
 “Less than three percent of Americans meet the daily recommendations for fiber, which is why it is extremely important to fill up on fiber-rich foods—such as oatmeal.”
-Beta-glucan from whole oats has been linked to healthy gut bacteria.
+In a 2016 study in the British Journal of Nutrition, researchers have linked beta-glucan from whole oats to healthy gut bacteria.

 Ditch flavored yogurts

 Not all yogurts are created equal.
 “If you love yogurt, make plain Greek-style your go-to, since it has no sugar and tons of protein,” Boules suggests.
 “Top it with fresh fruit and crushed almonds or walnuts and you have a nice balance of carbs, protein, and fat with plentiful antioxidants.
 Add a teaspoon of honey if you like, and you’re still doing better than the roughly four teaspoons [of sugar] in sweetened yogurt.”
+Plus, if you can’t or don’t eat dairy, opt for a dairy-free yogurt.
+While the protein content varies, plant-based yogurts provide the same probiotics found in dairy varieties.
 Here are 13 more simple food swaps to reduce your sugar intake.

 Swap low-calorie snacks for nuts and seeds